-Now it’s time to cook our stirfry!
-Start off by grabbing your small bowl, and measuring 5ml of cornflour and 10ml brown sugar into the small bowl.
+Now it’s time to cook our stir-fry!
+Start by grabbing your small bowl, and measuring 5ml of cornflour and 10ml brown sugar into the small bowl.
 Once you have added that, add another 45ml of water to the bowl, and add 10ml of soya sauce into the bowl.
 Once you have all of these in, add in your squeezed lemon juice from earlier and then blend all of the ingredients in the bowl using a metal spoon.

 Get a large pot, and fill half of it with water.
-Place it on a back hob ring on a high heat, we’re trying to bring it to a boil.
-You can add a sprinkle of salt into the water as well if you wish.
+Place it on a back hob ring on high heat, we’re trying to bring it to a boil.
+You can add a sprinkle of salt to the water as well if you wish.
 When the water begins to boil, add your egg noodles to the boiling water.
 Let your noodles boil and cook for 3 to 4 minutes, making them soft and floppy.

-Collect your oil and add some to your frying pan, heating it up on a front hob ring, heating it on medium heat.
+Collect your oil and add some to your frying pan, heating it on a front hob ring, heating it on medium heat.
 Add a small bit of vegetable or chicken, and if the oil bubbles around it, you are ready to go!
 Take your pan off and set it on a pot stand and add in your chicken.
 Stirfry your chicken on the heat for 3-4 minutes making it go white all the way through.

 To check that it is fully cooked, get the biggest piece of chicken and cut it in half making sure it is white the full way through and showing absolutely no pink.
 Again take it off of the heat and onto a pot stand, adding in the contents of your large plate, all the veg and ginger powder.
-Put this back on the heat, and again stirfry this for two to three minutes making sure all the veg go soft, and the ginger powder browns the veg.
+Put this back on the heat, and again stir-fry this for two to three minutes making sure all the veg goes soft, and the ginger powder browns the veg.

 Once you have stir-fried your chicken and veg, just like the last time, take your pot off of the heat and pour in the sauce, aka the contents of your small bowel.
 Stir this through and add it back to the heat, bringing it to a boil.
 Due to the cornflour, the heat will make the sauce thicken once it has started to boil.
 Make sure to stir this continuously.